andyg5000/blueoi/modules/blueoi_commerce/modules/blueoi_commerce_recurring/README.md

 # About this module
-This modules provides overrides and improvements to recurring order sites, such as those that used commerce_license_billing.
+This modules provides overrides and improvements to recurring order sites that are using Commerce License Billing.

 # Charging credit cards
-Included are default rules configs and alters that prevent credit card charges from being fired on non-production environments.
+Included are default rules configs and alterations that prevent credit card charges from being fired on non-production environments.

 Set the following site variables to match your production environment/server variables.